unidavemeyer/web-adventure/README.md

     * Discuss possibility of getting git client installed on school laptop
     * Continue to answer questions from the Initial Work section, starting with further detail on the additional Session class methods and continuing from there
-    * Download copies of relevant code (ideally git, but can just download directly if git is not present)
+    * ~~Download copies of relevant code (ideally git, but can just download directly if git is not present)~~
     * Make adjustments (quite possibly with Mentor help!) to get local copy of the project running
     * Run program (main.py) and use browser to go to http://localhost:8000 to interact
     * Adjust or make own version of game content YAML and run it to gain familiarity with the authoring model
-    * Look at a set of changes in github - try the one for image support, report on image formats that are supported
+    * ~~Look at a set of changes in github - try the one for image support, report on image formats that are supported~~
     * Start developing a plan for how to do Project Plan item (2)
+ 1. 2022-04-14:
+    * Contact Mentor once setup and ready to proceed in the morning for start-of-day discussion
+    * Discuss possibility of getting git client installed on school laptop
+      * Goal: gain experience using a revision control system, as that is used daily in this field
+    * Continue to answer questions from the Initial Work section, starting with further detail on the additional Session class methods and continuing from there
+      * Goal: become familiar with the workings of the project so you know kind of where things are and how they work together
+    * Make adjustments (quite possibly with Mentor help!) to get local copy of the project running
+      * Want to examine use of try/except - will show an example
+    * Run program (main.py) and use browser to go to http://localhost:8000 to interact
+      * Goal: demonstrate full functionality, so that we're ready to start making changes and testing them out
+    * Adjust or make own version of game content YAML and run it to gain familiarity with the authoring model
+      * Goal: understand how the YAML file provides what the player sees in the browser, what their options are, etc.
+    * Start developing a plan for how to do Project Plan item (2)
+      * Goal: get started on the changes necessary to make our high level goal a reality